CosminaP/Whos-in-Town/README.md

 # Who’s In Town - Setup Instructions

 Welcome to **Who’s In Town**!
-This project allows you to search for artists, view their events, and manage a favorites list.
+This project allows you to search for artists, view their events, and manage a favourites list.
 Follow these steps to get the project up and running on your local machine.

 <img width="1143" height="684" alt="image" src="https://github.com/user-attachments/assets/bc905780-7c8e-4d3d-9a36-400bf60c72c8" />

 ---